clarazhangg/restaurant-2022/README.md

 Hi there,

-this is a practice project developed using react 💜.
+This is a restaurant project developed using react 💜, it is fully responsive.
 Hope you like it.

 To start: